 A former lecturer in English and Scottish Literature at Edinburgh University, I have specialised in arts education for adults since 2003.
-I offer workshops, classes and courses for the public and private sectors and tutoring and mentoring for individual clients.
+I offer workshops, classes and courses for the public and private sectors, training for organisations and tutoring and mentoring for individual clients.
 I practice in a wide range of cultural, community, healthcare and environmental settings.
 I am on the Scottish Book Trust author database, eligible for funding under their Live Literature Scheme, and a professional member of the National Association of Writers in Education.
 My particular interests are:

 writing and the visual arts

 Since 2006 I have been part of the freelance education team at National Galleries Scotland, leading short courses and day workshops that use the permanent collection and temporary exhibitions as inspiration for creative writing.
 I am proud to have been associated with the Gallery’s Words on Canvas writing group since its inception in 2008, and have run workshops for other visual arts institutions, including The Fruitmarket Gallery and Talbot Rice Gallery.
 I lead Third Thursday Writers, which meets in a different Edinburgh gallery or exhibition each month.
 Classes are often themed around a particular artistic genre, style or period, with writing exercises specially devised to complement the artworks.
 Text / image collaborations with visual artists have included events on Haiku & Calligraphy, Comic Books, and Photojournalism.